SHORT VERSION

 He has written and recorded over thirty soundtracks for Chrome Dreams' rock documentary DVD series 2006-2015, many currently viewable on Amazon Prime.
 He has produced various theatre scores, including Second Star To The Right by Papers' Weight Theatre (Edinburgh Fringe 2010).
 He has several pieces published in the KPM Production Music catalogue and his jazz trio arrangements of traditional Christmas melodies have been broadcast throughout the world.

-As an erstwhile music journalist, Chris has written books on Billie Holiday (2000), The Beatles (2002) and Frank Sinatra (2005) and produced dozens of articles and reviews as himself (for Mojo magazine) and Kit Aiken (for Uncut)He was Mojo's jazz columnist 1994-2017 and has assembled and annotated numerous CD compilations and reissues, including Salvo's Slade series which won Music Week's Catalogue Marketing Award in 2007.
+As an erstwhile music journalist, Chris has written books on Billie Holiday (2000), The Beatles (2002) and Frank Sinatra (2005) and produced dozens of articles and reviews as himself (for Mojo magazine) and Kit Aiken (for Uncut).
+He was Mojo's jazz columnist 1994-2017 and has assembled and annotated numerous CD compilations and reissues, including Salvo's Slade series which won Music Week's Catalogue Marketing Award in 2007.
 He has appeared as a pundit on BBC Radio One, BBC TV's The One Show and various popular music documentaries.

 As an erstwhile music educator, Chris was jazz piano and jazz voice tutor on Anglia Ruskin University's music degree course 1994-2016 and continues to teach privately.
 He has lectured on the Composition & Improvisation and Arranging courses on ARU's Popular Music BA degree and has provided arrangements for Keyboard Grades 5-8 on Trinity's Rock & Pop examination syllabus.
-He is one of the resident tutors at the newly formed Suffolk Jazz School.
+He is one of the resident tutors at the recently formed Suffolk Jazz School.